Updated 9th October 2025

 Method

-Pop the flour into a large mixing bowl and add the butter and rub it in until it resembles coarse breadcrumbs (any larger bits of butter will be blended when you work the pastry before rolling it out).
+To make the gluten free pastry: Place he gluten free flour into a large mixing bowl and add the butter.
+Rub the butter into the flour until it resembles coarse breadcrumbs (any larger chunks of butter will be blended when you work the pastry before rolling it out).

 Form the pastry into a ball and transfer onto a clean surface, that you have dusted with gluten free flour and knead for a couple of minutes until the pastry becomes smooth.
 By doing this the pastry will be much easier to handle.